Stageable – Application Guidelines

 Application fees with add-ons:

-After applications close, Feedback Sessions may be available to book separately at full price ($99) for a limited time through QWC’s Writer’s Consults program.
+During the application period, applicants can take advantage of a half-price Feedback Session ($49, valued at $99).
+After applications close, Feedback Sessions may be made available to book separately at full price for a limited time through QWC’s Writer’s Consults program.

 Additional terms

-QWC reserves no rights over works submitted to or developed during the Program.
-QWC allows writers to share and/or submit their work to competitions, courses, or producers prior to, during or following their participation in the Program, but should notify QWC if they are successful elsewhere and withdraw their application if required.
+QWC reserves no rights over work submitted to or developed during the program.
+QWC allows writers to submit their script to competitions, courses, theatres and/or producers prior to, during or following their participation in the Program, but should notify QWC if successful elsewhere and withdraw the application if required.

-QWC does not take a percentage of any future royalties or sale of submitted work, and all rights and intellectual property remain with the author at all times, regardless of their final placement in the Program.
+QWC does not take a percentage of any future royalties, option or sale of submitted work, and all rights and intellectual property remain with the author, regardless of their final placement in the competition.

 Whilst not obligated and ultimately at the applicant’s discretion, if successful in future due to exposure or experience gained from the Program, appropriate credit and acknowledgement of QWC’s role is expected.